apache/mxnet/docs/how_to/distributed_training.md

 Typically, this split of data for each worker happens through the data iterator, on passing the number of parts and the index of parts to iterate over.
-Some iterators in MXNet that support this feature are `mxnet.io.MNISTIterator` and `mxnet.io.ImageRecordIter`.
+Some iterators in MXNet that support this feature are [mxnet.io.MNISTIterator](https://mxnet.incubator.apache.org/versions/master/api/python/io/io.html#mxnet.io.MNISTIter) and [mxnet.io.ImageRecordIter](https://mxnet.incubator.apache.org/versions/master/api/python/io/io.html#mxnet.io.ImageRecordIter).
 If you are using a different iterator, you can look at how the above iterators implement this.

-You can look at the example in [example/gluon/image_classification.py](https://github.com/apache/incubator-mxnet/blob/master/example/gluon/image_classification.py) to understand how this is done.
+You can look at the example in [example/gluon/image_classification.py](https://github.com/apache/incubator-mxnet/blob/master/example/gluon/image_classification.py) to understand how this iterator is used.

 #### Different modes of distributed training
 Different modes of distributed training can be enabled by using different types of kvstore.